broadinstitute/warp/website/docs/documentation/Pipelines/Smart-seq2_Single_Sample_Pipeline/Loom_schema.md

 # What's in the Smart-seq2 Single Sample Pipeline Loom File?

 The Loom file is an HDF5 file generated using [Loompy v.3.0.6](http://loompy.org/).
-It contains global attributes containing the sample_id ([Table 1](#table-1-global-attributes)).
+It contains global attributes describing the Loom file and workflow that generated it ([Table 1](#table-1-global-attributes)), column attributes detailing metrics for the individual cells ([Table 2](#table-2-column-attributes-cell-metrics)) and row attributes detailing metrics for individual genes ([Table 3](#table-3-row-attributes-gene-metrics)).
 The main matrix contains the RSEM TPMs and there is an additional layer that contains RSEM expected_counts (the named "estimated_counts").
-The file additionally contains multiple metrics for both the individual cell (the columns of the matrix; [Table 2](#table-2-column-attributes-cell-metrics)) and individual genes (the rows of the matrix; [Table 3](#table-3-row-attributes-gene-metrics)).

 The tables below document these metrics, list which tools generate them, and define them.
 This Loom file is the default matrix output of the Smart-seq2 Single Sample pipeline.

 ## Table 1.
 Global Attributes